bkryza/clang-uml/docs/installation.md

 ##### Visual Studio native build

-These steps present how to build and use `clang-uml` using Visual Studio only without any `vcpkg` or `choco` dependencies package managers.
+These steps present how to build and use `clang-uml` natively using Visual Studio only.

-First, install the following dependencies:
+First, install the following dependencies manually:

 * [Python 3](https://www.python.org/downloads/windows/)
 * [Git](https://git-scm.com/download/win)